-Platelet Rich Plasma – What is it?
+Platelet Rich Plasma (PRP)

 Platelet rich plasma refers to a purified portion of your own circulating blood.
 Throughout our entire blood system, our blood cells carry infinitesimal amounts of highly potent healing factors, healing co-factors, growth factors, immune system proteins, and maintenance proteins.
 Platelet rich plasma is created by drawing a sample of blood from a patient using a small peripheral intravenous stick.
 Blood is atraumatically withdrawn from the patient, and then transferred sterilely to a sterile, biologic centrifuge.
 The sample is cycled using a proprietary formula, and a concentrated layer of all of the aforementioned healing and immune factors is created in a backdrop of platelet cells.
 Platelet cells are used to create a blood clot after we are hurt, and within each platelet cell exists a structure called an alpha particle.
 Within each alpha particle, there is a very large concentration again of healing factors, growth factors, and immune factors.
 The plasma is then enriched with organic calcium chloride, and thrombin (a blood coagulant), which causes the alpha particles to release all of their constituent healing factors.

-Uses of Platelet Rich Plasma
+How is Platelet Rich Plasma made?